 The Art of Not Giving A Fuck Summary

-Mark Manson started his career as a dating coach and then broadened his scope into general self-development.
+About The Author: Mark Manson started his career as a dating coach and pick up artist to later broaden his scope into general self-development.

 Chapter 1: Don’t Try